pt1243/python-guide/practical-matters/installing-and-managing-python.md

 To choose another version instead, we simply add the `-3.X` argument to run Python version `3.X`:

 ```
-> py -3.8
+C:\> py -3.8
 Python 3.8.9 (tags/v3.8.9:a743f81, Apr  6 2021, 14:02:34) [MSC v.1928 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

-By setting the environment variable `PYLAUNCHER_DRYRUN` to any value, we can see what command the launcher is executing under the hood, which is explicitly specifying the full path to the desired Python executable:
+By setting the environment variable `PYLAUNCHER_DRYRUN` to any value, we can see what command the launcher is executing under the hood, which is simply explicitly specifying the full path to the desired Python executable:

 ```
-> set PYLAUNCHER_DRYRUN=1
+C:\> set PYLAUNCHER_DRYRUN=1

-> py
+C:\> py
 "C:\Program Files\Python311\python.exe"

-> py -3.8
+C:\> py -3.8
 "C:\Program Files\Python38\python.exe"
 ```